 56% of U.S. adults over the age of 21 drink alcohol at least once per month.
 Drinking alcohol in moderation is a safe practice for millions of people.
 But about 16 million people in the U.S. struggle with alcohol use disorder.
 Problem drinking can take many forms, including dependence on drinking, drinking to extreme levels of intoxication, and mixing alcohol with prescription drugs or illegal drugs.

 Unfortunately, prescription drug abuse is common in the U.S. Abuse includes mixing prescription drugs with alcohol to get high.
 Also, individuals who struggle with alcoholism and are prescribed medications may be unable to stop drinking while taking a prescription.
 If someone is struggling with alcohol use disorder, they can experience many adverse health consequences when they mix their legal prescription drugs with alcohol.
 Accidentally mixing prescription drugs with alcohol is risky enough, but some people struggle with addiction to prescription drugs and may mix these with alcohol.

-Mixing Prescription Drugs with Alcohol Can Be Dangerous Because:
+Mixing Prescription Drugs With Alcohol Can Be Dangerous Because:

-When someone mixes prescription drugs with alcohol, they can experience many different side effects, which can vary in intensity and danger.
+One must realize that when someone mixes prescription drugs with alcohol, they can experience many different side effects, which can vary in intensity and danger.